Erasmus Sarcerius: Family

 Eramus, with his wife Christine, had a son Wilhelm, who held a preaching position at St. Andrew's Church, as well as daughters: Juliana, Magdalene, and Judith.
 His wife gave birth to a total of 11 children, many of whom died in infancy.
 They stayed in Siegen until 1549, until Wilhelm, Christine, and Juliana left Seigen for Leipzig to meet with their father in 1549 after religious persecution.
 Wilhelm later enrolled in the Bavarian Hohe Schule in 1554.
 In 1556, Wilhelm began as a court preacher at Eisleben with fellow Lutheran Hans Georg von Vorderort after being accused of Flacian error.
 He also accepted a position of preacher in the St Andreas church in 1560.
-A year prior, Erasmus had passed away from kidney stones.
+A year prior, Erasmus had died from kidney stones.
 In 1568 he became a pastor at St. Peter's church.
 He died in 1582 in Altkirchen after being appointed superintendent of Styne county.
-Christine passed away in March 1552, dying during the stillbirth of her unborn son.
+Christine died in March 1552, dying during the stillbirth of her unborn son.
 Juliana went on to marry historian Matthew Dresser in 1566.
 She died childless in 1598, but before her death, she and Matthias raised the children of her sister Judith, who orphaned her children.
 Their final living daughter, Magdalene, married Zacharias Praetorius on 21 Aug 1559 and died in Eisleben in 1560.